About this listing

-2 beds available in a shared room for Carnaval and the World Cup.
+2 beds available in a shared room for Carnaval.
 These are single beds in a bunk bed.
-The room is in a home with a Brazilian/American couple and their 8 year old son who have been renting rooms for years.
+The room will sleep up to 6 people total.
+We are a Brazilian/American couple and their 9 year old son who have been renting rooms for years.

-Come spend Carnaval and the World Cup with our family!
-I am an American living in Brazil with my Brazilian wife and our 6 year old son.
+Come spend Carnaval and the Olympics with our family!
+I am an American living in Brazil with my Brazilian wife and our 11 year old son.
 We've been renting beds for years now and can provide lots of advice as to what to do and what to avoid during the Carnaval season.
 Although we all like to have fun and the beer and caipirinhas will be flowing, we do ask that any hard-core partyers think twice about staying here.

 Dorm beds are R$90 a night on two bunk-beds.
 A fantastic breakfast spread is included.
 All rooms have ceiling fans.
 Drinking OK, smoking fine on the patio (my wife smokes), please no drugs.